Kanban-Zai/marketing/product-model.md

 * The product model is a collection of well considered business rules.
 * Business rules are powerful.
 They should be considered carefully before inclusion.
-* Reconfiguration of business rules can produce cubic increases in time to market.
+* Reconfiguration of business rules can produce exponential increases in time to market.
 * Business rules can be mutually exclusive and therefore should be carefully considered.

 ## Market Fit